Site and Language:

 Keith Warburton, Global Business Culture CEO

-It is also extremely important to have retention plans for key leaders in the organisation, some of whom may feel disenchanted and at risk – and even the project leadership which is 100% focussed on delivering a successful programme may well have some concerns for their own future despite the fact they are leading a high impact programme such as this.
+An area of specific focus should be potential attrition of key skillsets in the “home” environment (which long term may be a desired outcome) but attention to retaining these key skillsets in the transition phase is fundamental to the delivery of the program due to the criticality of process knowledge as a success factor for the project.
+Keeping on top of this is hugely important and specific HR programs to hold on to these key skillsets through reward schemes and the structured management of each individual involved will be necessary.It is also extremely important to have retention plans for key leaders in the organisation, some of whom may feel disenchanted and at risk – and even the project leadership which is 100% focussed on delivering a successful program may well have some concerns for their own future despite the fact they are leading a high impact program such as this.
 Once again, specifically tailored career pathing and/or reward schemes are important here and special care will be needed if the individual leading the project has already been identified as a C level leader of the future or is critical to the client base.

 • Outplacement: During the project execution phase there will normally already be a plan for a certain level of workforce reduction in the “home” environment.
 This, as we have said before, will create a level of uncertainty and fear which is understandable and has to be managed well if it is not to derail the project.
-A key element to managing this risk well is a carefully designed outplacement programme for those concerned.
-Teams will want to understand how they or their colleagues will be treated, and a well thought-through outplacement programme is essential to keep people as motivated as possible.
+A key element to managing this risk well is a carefully designed outplacement program for those concerned.
+Teams will want to understand how they or their colleagues will be treated, and a well thought-through outplacement program is essential to keep people as motivated as possible.
 Additionally, it will help to avoid workplace conflicts both on an individual basis and at the team level.
-Wherever possible, additional individual and/or team mentoring from an external source is advised to help people accept the consequences of the programme – even if the individuals concerned are not directly affected.
+Wherever possible, additional individual and/or team mentoring from an external source is advised to help people accept the consequences of the program – even if the individuals concerned are not directly affected.

 Pack and Ship